Discipline vs Control — What’s the Difference?

 When Discipline Turns Into Control

-Discipline shifts toward control when:
+Discipline shifts toward control when correction comes too late.

-When harshness appears, something earlier was missed.
+When harshness appears, something earlier was often missed.

 True discipline arrives early, calmly, and consistently.

-Control arrives late and with force.
+Control often arrives late and with force.

 In Parenting